MichaelCurrin/hugo-netlify-sample/README.md

 > Note: no matter where you access Netlify CMS — whether running locally, in a staging environment, or in your published site — it will always fetch and commit files in your hosted repository (for example, on GitHub), on the branch you configured in your Netlify CMS config.yml file.

+If you need to local development (pictures, styling, posts, etc.) you can easily do it locally and view the site on the local URL.
+You just won't be able to use the admin view with your local contnet.

 ## Customization tips